 you intend to shoot too.
 Your muzzle velocity and intended

 distance is something no manufacturer knows, so you can often

 improve your accuracy by using a BC specific to your needs.

-on your PC, you can also export drag functions for use with
+installed on your PC, you can also export drag functions for

 Click the Download button and select Run to

 install the Drag Function Synthesizer to your PC.
 As with

 all our software, the setup and program files are digitally

 signed by Dexadine, Inc.